Furglitch/docker-stack/README.md

 ## Installation

-The repo is meant to be installed within `/mnt/hoard`, allowing the included configuration files to take effect seamlessly.<br/>
-If you wish to change the location, modify the `.env` file and `start.sh` script, then adjust the below installation commands as needed.
+This repo intends for repo and media files to be stored on `/mnt/hoard`, while configuration files are copied to and maintained at `/docker` (which is created by the script).

 1. Clone the repository into /mnt/hoard:
 	 ```bash